NIL Wealth Strategies — 2026 Athlete & Family Risk Awareness Guide

 Most families and athletes struggle later on in the road because nobody ever taught them what to do.
 That includes basic things like how taxes work with NIL income, how risk exposure happens in athlete life, why injury recovery creates financial gaps even with insurance, how to make smart decisions without pressure, and how to plan for life after sports.

 That combination matters because most athlete setbacks are not complicated finance problems.
 They usually come from tax timing mistakes, injury recovery financial stress, liability exposures, and rushed decisions under pressure.
-This guide helps families avoid those issues early.
+This guide helps families understand and avoid those issues early.

 Enrolled Agent